List of Urusei Yatsura characters: Tobimaro Mizunokoji

 Tobimaro burns with passion as the Mendo siblings look on, as seen in the first anime.

 Tobimaro Mizunokoji (水乃小路飛麿, Mizunokōji Tobimaro) is the son of the Mizunokoji sporting goods empire, and Shutaro's rival.
-Nicknamed "Ton" (トン) by Shutaro, the two have been rivals since childhood due to the Mendo family being of samurai lineage and the Mizunokoji family an aristrocatic lineage.
+Nicknamed "Ton" (トン) by Shutaro, the two have been rivals since childhood due to the Mendo family being of samurai lineage and the Mizunokoji family an aristocratic lineage.
 After Tobimaro lost a baseball-related altercation as children, he has trained in the mountains for revenge, coming down once a year to challenge Shutaro; to-date, all eleven matches have been draws.
 Despite his immense wealth, he does not take advantage of it the way his rival does, choosing instead to dress in a ragged samurai robe and carries his bats on his back.
 Also unlike his rival, Tobimaro's personal retainers are all women in sunglasses.
 He has also shown the odd ability to eat nearly anything that enters his mouth and fully regurgitate it, most notably baseballs.
 Tobimaro takes a warrior's approach to the game of baseball, believing it to be about life and death, and no place for women.
 There is however a woman in his life: Shutaro's sister Ryoko, who scares him to death because of her love of torture.
 After he learns of his own sister, Asuka, and her quickly developed terror of males, Tobimaro refuses to accept her mistaken love for him, despite the frequent pain and extreme bodily damage that results.
 Though he carries himself with an air of nobility, his clumsiness ruins the effect.
 His eyes have star-shaped pupils, something Takahashi did as a spoof of a 1970s sports manga; she later made it a defining characteristic of the entire Mizunokoji family (except Tobimaro's father, who is the adopted son-in-law of the Mizunokoji family).
 In Japanese, Tobimaro is voiced by Kazuhiko Inoue and Bin Shimada in the first series, and by Yuki Kaji in the second series.
 In English, he is voiced by Scott Whiteside (public TV and movie 4) and David Jarvis (BBC 3).